-- the seriousness of the issues raised.
+- the seriousness of the issues raised;

-- the credibility of the disclosure.
+- the credibility of the disclosure; and

 - the likelihood of confirming what is alleged from attributable sources.

-Untrue Disclosures
+Untrue Disclosures:

-If you make a disclosure in good faith, but it is not confirmed by the investigation, no action will be taken against you.
-If however, your allegation is frivolous, malicious or for personal gain, you may be subject to disciplinary action.
+If you make a genuine disclosure in the public interest, but it is not confirmed by the investigation, the school will ensure that no action will be taken against you as a result of your disclosure.
+If however, your allegation is frivolous or malicious or solely for personal gain, you may be subject to disciplinary action.